 Why did you start SDUHSD Watchdog?

-Many culminating incidents over the past four years, but what pushed a group of concerned citizens to take it to a different level in July 2017, was the district's blatant disregard for our most vulnerable student populations.
+Many culminating incidents over the past several years, but what pushed a group of concerned citizens to take it to a different level in July 2017, was the district's blatant disregard for our most vulnerable student populations.

 The District’s behavior needed some sunshine for a couple of reasons: